 Natural and healthy pectin

 Pectin is a natural part of human diet, being present in fruits and vegetables, but does not contribute significantly to nutrition.
 Pectin passes through the small intestine more or less intact.
-Pectin is therefore a highly sophisticated stabiliser recognised globally by consumers as label friendly and as one of the most important sources of dietary fibre.
+Pectin is, therefore, a highly sophisticated stabilizer recognized globally by consumers as label friendly and as one of the most important sources of dietary fiber.

 Consumption of pectin has been shown to reduce blood cholesterol levels.
 The mechanism appears to be an increase of viscosity in the intestinal tract, leading to a reduced absorption of cholesterol from bile or food.
 In the large intestine and colon, microorganisms degrade pectin and liberate short-chain fatty acids that have a positive influence on health (prebiotic effect).